ndcbe/controls/Syllabus.md

 **CBE 30338 Data Analytics, Optimization, and Control** introduces students to the analysis and design of control systems for chemical and biochemical processes.
 Applications include chemical and biological reactors, separation processes, autonomous biomedical devices, and examples from other engineering disciplines.

-The major topics of the course are
+The major topics of the course are:
 * Modeling and Parameter Estimation
 * Feedback Control
 * Process Data Analytics